GSA/code-gov-front-end/README.md

 Note: console.log/warn/error are mocked in unit tests and will not print anything to avoid cluttering the command line.
 Use a different logging, such as console.info for debugging while running tests

+Note: site should be running locally before executing npm run test or you might get false errors due to the component plugins being used

 ## Deployment
 Read about how to publish to Github pages, Federalist and elsewhere [here](DEPLOYMENT.md)